awsdocs/aws-data-exchange-user-guide/doc_source/appendices.md

 In order to add revisions to your AWS Data Exchange product, you need to create a change set of type `addRevisions`\.
 To do so, you can use the `StartChangeSet` API and specify the change type, the product identifier, the product type, and the details including the data set and revision ARNs\.

 Keep the following in mind when working with the Catalog API:
++ Each AWS Data Exchange product is represented in the Catalog API as an [https://docs.aws.amazon.com/marketplace-catalog/latest/api-reference/API_Entity.html](https://docs.aws.amazon.com/marketplace-catalog/latest/api-reference/API_Entity.html)\.
++ AWS Data Exchange products have `DataProduct` as the `EntityType`\.
 + You can update multiple products in a single `addRevisions` change set\.
 + Each change set is scoped to a single data set within a product\.
-If your product has more than one data set and you need to update all of them, you need to create a separate change set for each data set\.
+If your product has more than one data set and you need to update all of them, create a separate change set for each data set\.
 + Each product can have only one concurrently running change set at a time\.
 This means that you can't create a second change set until the first one has stopped running\.

 ## AddRevisions Exceptions<a name="add-revision-exceptions"></a>